salkyna/salkyna/README.md

 🇰🇿 My third home

 👨‍👩‍👧 A full-time mother and wife
-🌈 Fluent in English, Turkish and Russian.
+Fluent in English, Turkish and Russian.
 Good command of Kyrgyz, Kazakh and German.
 Beginner learner of Arabic
 💥 Enthusiastic about Etymology
-🧸 In my free time, solve sudoku and together with my daughter dive in the worlds of botany, zoology and geography
+🧸 In my free of everything time, solve sudoku and try to spend the best quality time with my daughter.
 ✉️ You can email me at salkyna@rocketmail.com

 ### Tech Stack: